wandrew004/team-charles-app/backend/README.md

 3. create and add details to `.env` based on `.env.example`
 4. `npm install`
 5. `npm run start` or `npm run dev`

+# Tests
+Tests created using Jest and Supertest
+1. `npm run test`